Fill out California FTB forms

 - FTB (Franchise Tax Board)

-- The state agency in California responsible for collecting personal and corporate income taxes and administering various tax programs.
+- The California state government agency responsible for collecting personal income taxes and corporate taxes.

 - CalEITC (California Earned Income Tax Credit)

-- A refundable tax credit for low-to-moderate-income working individuals and families that can reduce tax liability or increase a tax refund.
+- A refundable state tax credit for low-to-moderate-income working individuals and families that can reduce tax liability or increase a refund.

 - LLC Annual Tax